 ioc namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.

-artifact-state

-ioc:artifact-state="malicious"
+An IOC classification to facilitate automation of malicious and non malicious artifacts artifact-state ioc:artifact-state="malicious"